 There’s a growing battle between posting information online privately versus posting it in a way that can be viewed by everyone.
-There are advantages each way, and here’s a quick look at both.

 It’s certainly a cautionary tale and a great reminder to be careful of what we publish.
-With security settings often changing, you need to pay attention to what you’re posting for the whole world to see.
+With security settings constantly changing, you need to pay attention to what you’re posting for the whole world to see.

 All of that said, there are many cases where posting items in public is a good thing.
 This blog post that you’re reading is one example, but there are good reasons to post many items with no restrictions on them.